 When my son and I went outside during the weekend to do a spot of plinking, he asked me why I was using ‘that old pistol’ again.
 He was referring to my Webley Tempest, the cheek!
 Although, I guess he was quite accurate in what he said as it was almost 40 years old.
 Not quite as old as me but old enough.
 I’m a little embarrassed to say that I’ve not maintained that Tempest in any way really, however, it refuses to show any signs of age.
 Unlike me.

 This British-built pistol is made of the right stuff.
 It’s never let me down once.
 I take it out of the cupboard and into the elements, whatever they may be.
-Break the short (but well-made) barrel and pop a .177 Wadcutter pellet into the
+Break the short (but well-made) barrel and pop a .177 Wadcutter pellet into the breech.
+Pop and repeat.
+Store for a few months and repeat.

 This is how an airgun should be made.

 This article is dedicated to my faithful Webley Tempest, which may or may not make an appearance in the list below.
 Which brings me nicely to the point of this article.
 I want more pistols and rifles like the Tempest, so based on what I know, what I’ve heard from people I’ve spoken to and the research I’ve done (which has been extensive, believe me!)
 I create for you this.
-The Most Reliable Airguns.

-You may not want to read all the post to get my opinion, although if you have time do so as there are reasons why I’ve rated these guns the way I have.
+You may not want to read the whole post to get my opinion, although if you have time do so as there are reasons why I’ve rated these guns the way I have.
 If you’re interested in any of them then read my comments to see if you agree.

 - Springer / Gas Nitro: Gamo Silent Cat